Romidepsin (Generic Name)

 About This Drug

-Romidepsin is a drug used to treat cancer.
-This drug is given intravenously (IV).
+Romidepsin is used to treat cancer.
+This drug is given in the vein (IV).

 Possible Side Effects (More Common)

 - Nausea and throwing up (vomiting).
 These symptoms may happen within a few hours of your treatment and may last up to 24 hours.
 Medicines are available to stop or lessen these side effects.

 - Bone marrow depression.
 This is a decrease in the number of white blood cells, red blood cells, and platelets.
 This may raise your risk of infection, make you tired and weak (fatigue), and raise your risk of bleeding.

 Possible Side Effects (Less Common)

 - Electrolyte changes.
 Your blood will be checked for electrolyte changes as needed.

 - Your heart tissue can be harmed.
 This may cause your heart to beat in a way that is not normal.
 Your doctor may order an EKG to check this.